HIGHLANDER MILL AND MINING COMPANY - Incorporated Under the Laws of the

 1914 CANADIAN BULL TRACTOR COMPANY, LIMITED - Manitoba, Canada.
 SOLD

-THE A.L.
-282 GOLD MINING COMPANY OF ONTARIO, LIMITED - Canada -
+Early 1900s THE A.L.
+282 GOLD MINING COMPANY OF ONTARIO, LIMITED - Chartered by the Province of Ontario Canada -

 CORONA COBALT SILVER MINING COMPANY, LIMITED - Toronto, Ontario, Canada